Dante Boon: Biography

 Boon's compositions have been performed internationally, at such venues as Museo Reina Sofía, Goethe-Institut Amsterdam, Kunstraum, Alte Jazz-Schmiede, Old Stone House (Brooklyn), Willow Place Auditorium, Orgelpark, Stedelijk Museum, V2 Institute for the Unstable Media, Muziekgebouw aan 't IJ, the Royal Academy of Dutch language and literature, Huddersfield Contemporary Music Festival, The Wild Beast, Kultur & Kongresshaus Aarau, UCSB, and REDCAT.
 Performers of his music have included Ensemble Lucilin, Ensemble Sisyphe, the Barton Workshop, the Wandelweiser Composers Ensemble, The Same Ensemble, Diana Plays Perception, de ereprijs, Nederlands Vocaal Laboratorium, Ensamble NEO, Antoine Beuger, Jürg Frey, Michael Pisaro, Samuel Vriezen, Andrew McIntosh, Taylan Susam, Irene Kurka, Erik Carlson, Denis Sorokin, Carson Cooman, Luca Massaglia, Huw Morgan, Nicolas Horvath and Sergej Tchirkov.
 His scores are published by Edition Wandelweiser.

 He is also known as a skillful arranger, having arranged music for The Scene and Wende, among others.

 Since 2016, he has taken up conducting.
 In November of that year, he conducted Ensemble Sisyphe in a program of music by André Cormier, Tom Johnson, Taylan Susam, and himself.

 He was a guest lecturer at the 13th Wiener Tage für zeitgenössische Klaviermusik hosted by the University of Music and Performing Arts Vienna.
 A three-concert musical portrait of Dante Boon was presented in 2012 at Düsseldorf's Klangraum.
 In 2013, he was a special guest at Michael Pisaro's Dog Star Orchestra festival of experimental music.
 In the same year, a retrospective of Boon's music was presented at the Los Angeles performance space the wulf.
 In 2016, Boon was featured as a composer and performer at Quatuor Bozzini's Performer's Kitchen.

-He is married to Dutch actress Sytske van der Ster.